Modified Release Aqueous Suspension for Intramuscular Injection

 Before you start to use it

-Invega Trinza should be used with caution in some patients.
+Invega Trinza should be used with caution in some people, particularly those who have

 kidney or liver problems